 Access to the Area is permitted by vehicle and on foot.
-Landing of aircraft and overflight within the Area is prohibited unless specifically authorized by permit.
+Landing of aircraft and overflight within the Area, including by both piloted and Remotely Piloted Aircraft Systems (RPAS), is prohibited unless specifically authorized by permit.
 Prior written notification must be given to the appropriate authority or authorities supporting scientific research being conducted in the Area at the time of the proposed aircraft activity.
-The location and timing of the aircraft activity should be coordinated as appropriate in order to avoid or minimize disruption to scientific programs.
+The location and timing of the aircraft activity should be coordinated as appropriate in order to avoid or minimize disruption to scientific programs, including the preservation of unobstructed viewing horizons.
+RPAS use within the Area should follow the Environmental Guidelines for Operation of Remotely Piloted Aircraft Systems (RPAS) in Antarctica (Resolution 4 (2018)).